stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 ---

-## Writing Dataset
+## Writing dataset
-In addition to the device manifest, developers are also required to provide example natural language utterances corresponding to the functions supported by the device.
+In addition to the device manifest, developers are also required to provide example natural language utterances corresponding to the functions supported by the device in `dataset.tt`.

 The examples provide both documentation for the user (they will be provided by `help <name>`) and training data for the system.